Research computing advances graduate-led terrestrial ecology study

-“Almost half of Earth’s terrestrial surface, including most of the western U.S., is covered by drylands.
+“Almost half of Earth’s terrestrial surface, including most of the Western U.S., is covered by drylands.
 These ecosystems are continuously changing due to fires, grazing and grass invasion, not to mention many other anthropocentric and climate-driven disturbances.
-We need ways to measure those changes so that we can take action,” explained Nayani Ilangakoon, a doctoral student in Boise State’s Department of Geosciences.
+We need ways to measure those changes so that we can take action,” explained Ilangakoon.

-When Ilangakoon first started her doctoral program in the lab, it was using point data from a light detection and ranging system – otherwise known as lidar – on a NASA-funded terrestrial ecology project.
-Lidar measures the time it takes laser pulses shot from an airborne sensor to return to the sensor, which then generates a “squiggly line” of data for analysis.
-When Ilangakoon learned NASA would be collecting full waveform lidar data, she realized it could be the start of an even bigger project.
+When Ilangakoon started her doctoral program in the lab, her team was using point data from a light detection and ranging system – otherwise known as lidar – on a NASA-funded terrestrial ecology project.
+Lidar measures the time it takes laser pulses shot from an airborne sensor to hit the target and then return to the sensor, which then generates a “squiggly line” of data for analysis.

-When faced with issues scaling up from small test areas to much larger landscapes, the team reached out to Cathie Olschanowsky, a professor in the Department of Computer Science.
-She oversees a team in the Adapt Lab, which works to make applications run faster and with less memory overhead on high performance computing systems like Boise State’s own compute cluster, R2.
+When faced with this issue of scaling up from small test areas to much larger landscapes, the team reached out to Dr. Cathie Olschanowsky, an assistant professor in the Department of Computer Science.
+Olschanowsky oversees a team in the Adapt Lab, which works to make applications run faster and with less memory overhead on HPC systems like R2.

 Olschanowsky organized undergraduate computer science students who rewrote the software used in the lidar analysis with a performance-oriented approach.
 Through their collaborative efforts, the two labs are working to push the limits of processing Ilangakoon’s lidar datasets to 238 square kilometers, or 92 square miles, at a time.